BioinfoIPBLN/reanalyzerGSE/README.md

 ## Comments
 We used reanalyzerGSE to automatically reanalyze several transcriptomic datasets and interrogate the expression levels of genes of interest.
-Please cite this reference when using reanalyzerGSE for your publications:
+Please cite this reference when using reanalyzerGSE for your publications: (PENDING TO UPDATE ONCE WE HAVE THE BIORXIV)

 > From contigs to chromosomes: automatic Improvement of Long Read Assemblies (ILRA)
 >